dnlbowers/Vape-Store/TESTING.md

 |&check;| The review form has a title field.
 |&check;| The review form has a rating field.
 |&check;| The review form has a body field.
-|&check;| When no reviews a review form is shown in place on the products detail page.
+|&check;| When there are no reviews, a review form is shown on the product detail page.
-|&check;| When a review is submitted the review is added to the product detail page.
+|&check;| When a review is submitted, the review is added to the product detail page.
 |&check;| User cannot enter a value greater than 5 for the rating field.
 |&check;| User cannot enter a value less than 1 for the rating field.
 |&check;| User cannot submit a review without a title.
 |&check;| User cannot submit a review without a rating.
-|&check;| Over all rating is calculated and displayed on the product detail page/product card.
+|&check;| Overall rating is calculated and displayed on the product detail page/product card.
-|&check;| Over all rating is adjusted when review is deleted or edited.
+|&check;| Overall rating is adjusted when a review is deleted or edited.
-|&check;| Author of review can edit their review.
+|&check;| Author of the review can edit their review.
-|&check;| Author of review can delete their review.
+|&check;| Author of the review can delete their review.
-|&check;| Author of review can not edit or delete another users review.
+|&check;| Author of the review can not edit or delete another user's review.
 |&check;| success message is displayed when a review is submitted.

 |passed | **View reviews of a product** so that I can **see what other people think of a product.**
 |:---:|:---|
 |&check;| The site has a review section on the product detail page.
 |&check;| The review section shows the review title.
-|&check;| The review heading shows the review rating.
+|&check;| The review heading indicates the review rating.
-|&check;| The review heading shows a preview of the the review body.
+|&check;| The review heading previews the review body.
 |&check;| The review heading shows the review author.
-|&check;| The review heading shows the review date.
+|&check;| The review heading indicates the review date.
 |&check;| The review edit/delete buttons only show to the author and super users.
 |&check;| Accordion opens and closes when clicked.
-|&check;| Accordion only allows for one review to be expanded at a time to save display space.
+|&check;| Accordion only allows for one review to be expanded simultaneously to save display space.
-|&check;| If no reviews then an inline form is shown in place of the accordion.
+|&check;| If there are no reviews, then an inline form is shown in place of the accordion.
-|&check;| If reviews then there is a button above for the user to be able to add a review.
+|&check;| If reviews, there is a button above for the user to add a review.

 |passed | **Identify any promotions that are available** so that I can **take advantage of them and obtain the best value for money possible.**
 |:---:|:---|
 |&check;| The site has a promotions page.
-|&check;| The promotions page shows only items that have sale active.
+|&check;| The promotions page shows only active sales items.

 |passed | **See clearly when something goes wrong on the site** so that I can **correct any errors and continue with my purchase.**
 |:---:|:---|
-|&check;| The site has a 404 page active when url unknown.
+|&check;| The site has a 404 page active when the URL is unknown.
-|&check;| The site has a 500 page active when server error.
+|&check;| The site has a 500-page active when server error.
-|&check;| Relevant feedback is displayed as a toast message when the user cannot perform an action.
+|&check;| Relevant feedback is displayed as a toast message when the user cannot act.

 |passed | * ... **See a pleasantly styled and easy to navigate site** so that I can **enjoy the experience of using the site.**
 |:---:|:---|
 |&check;| The site has a pleasant colour scheme.
-|&check; | The site has a pleasant font scheme.
+|&check; | The site has a pleasing font scheme.
-|&check; | The site has a pleasant layout.
+|&check; | The site has a pleasing layout.
-|&check; | The site has a pleasant navigation.
+|&check; | The site has pleasant navigation.
 |&check; | The site has a pleasant footer.
-|&check; | The site has a pleasant header.
+|&check; | The site has a nice header.
-|&check; | The site has a pleasant product card.
+|&check; | The site has an enjoyable product card.
 |&check; | The site has a pleasant product detail page.
-|&check; | The site has a pleasant cart page.
+|&check; | The site has a nice cart page.
-|&check; | The site has a pleasant checkout page.
+|&check; | The site has a nice checkout page.
 |&check; | The site has a pleasant promotions page.
 |&check; | Everything is aligned and spaced correctly.